Click a thumbnail to start. There is a pause button (top right), and arrows at each side to skip forward or back.

 The baby grunted again, and Alice looked very anxiously into its face to see what was the matter with it.
 There could be no doubt that it had a very turn-up nose, much more like a snout than a real nose; also its eyes were getting extremely small for a baby: altogether Alice did not like the look of the thing at all.
 (Lewis Carroll, Alice’s Adventures in Wonderland, 1865)

-The bizarre illustration of Alice nursing a pig by Dalziel and Tenniel (no. 1 – see gallery below) ridicules conventions of maternity, but it is also strangely reverent.
+The bizarre illustration of Alice nursing a pig by Dalziel and Tenniel (no. 1 – see gallery above) ridicules conventions of maternity, but it is also strangely reverent.
 Here we see the inspiration for Alice’s famous look; she resembles a Madonna and child by the Renaissance artist Raphael, such as The Bridgewater Madonna (1508).

 This section of the exhibition contains no traditional representation of the Virgin Mary with Jesus, though there is a memorable Old Testament illustration of the Finding of Moses (no. 4).
 We begin with familiar images of nursing women and the erotics of infancy (nos.
 1–6).
 We then move on to other, often unexpected explorations of children’s relationships to adults.
 For example, there is a mother with an empty cot (no. 13), a simple and devastating statement about loss.
 Or consider a disturbing image of human sacrifice (no. 11).
 Two wood engravings explore relationships between men and female children (nos.
 7 & 9).
 The enigmatic stare of the girl on the beach in number nine is striking, and within this exhibition, these images may remind us of the controversy around Charles Dodgson’s relationship with Alice Liddell.